Exceptional Women in Publishing: History

 WIPP was founded in 1999 by Linda Ruth and Thea Selby, publishing professionals who felt the need for a national organization that addressed the leadership aspirations of women in magazine publishing.
 Its first Exceptional Woman in Publishing (EWIP) award was presented at the FOLIO:Show in New York City that same year, to Gloria Steinem.
 Additional awards were added in later years: EWIP: Distribution, EWIP:Mentor, and EWIP: Entrepreneur.

 In 2009 WIPP launched its first Women's Leadership Conference in San Francisco.
 The keynote speaker was Congresswoman Jackie Speier and the Exceptional Woman in Publishing award was presented at the luncheon to Alix Kennedy of Disney Publishing Worldwide.

 In 2010 Women in Periodical Publishing became Exceptional Women in Publishing.
 EWIP's membership agreed that with publishing's expanded charter to online, video, and digital media the name of the association needed to be expanded as well to embrace all forms of old and new media.

 Partnerships

 EWIP has partnerships with trade associations and non-profits throughout the publishing industry.
 The associations support one another in communications with members, notification of events, and reciprocal discounts.
 Partner organizations include the Periodical and Book Association of America (PBAA), Red 7 Media, and Yale Publishing Course.

 EWIP Awards

-Since 1999 EWIP has honored an exceptional woman each year.
-EWIP looks for women who have risen to a leadership level in publishing, overcoming significant challenges in her career; who have achieved a high standard of excellence; and who consistently offer guidance to other publishing professionals to support them becoming leaders in the industry.
-EWIP award recipients have made extraordinary contributions to the publishing industry as a whole, and have demonstrated success and leadership in nontraditional or exceptional ways.
+Between 1998 and 2019, EWIP issued an annual Exceptional Women in Publishing award.
+The award aimed to honor women who have risen to a leadership level in publishing, overcoming significant challenges in her career, achieved a high standard of excellence; and who consistently offer guidance to other publishing professionals.